Hiper-AI/contract-hiperai-crypto/README.md

 ## License
 This project is licensed under the Business License - see the LICENSE file for details.

-Contact
+##Contact
-For any inquiries, please contact us at crypto@hiperai.com or visiting https://crypto.hiperai.com
+For any inquiries, please contact us at crypto@hiperai.com or visit https://crypto.hiperai.com

-Social Media: